Alexander Homan

 After visiting with the Marquis, Lis is urged to make amends with his sisters and that his older sister Miawyn, high priestess at the house of invention, is considering having a parley with him.
 He gets cold feet and bails out from meeting with Miawyn.
 He eventually winds up getting drunk and attempts to scam a travelling duo into buying a fake potion, which he fails to do.

-Conthsen 15th of Brussendar 835 PD, Artisan's Faire While at a bar in Gwardan, Lis overhears about a reward for clearing out the undead from the ruins of sepesca.
+While at a bar in Gwardan, Lis overhears about a reward for clearing out the undead from the ruins of sepesca.

 Lis, in a drunken stupor, sets out for the ruins he's avoided his whole life, weary of the tales of terror he's heard.

 Upon entering the ruins, Lis is immediately dispatched by a skeleton warrior but is saved by a mysterious person.
-She pulls him to safety after stabilizing him and flees on horseback.
+She pulls him to safety after stabilizing him and flees with him on horseback.
 She sets up camp for them both in the fields nearby.

 Folsen 16th of Brussendar 835 PD

 After resting all night, Lis is restored to health.
 He meets his savior: Rhime, a pallid elf ranger from the northern mountains.
-They introduce themselves to each other and have a conversation about their pasta, revealing very little.
+They introduce themselves to each other and have a conversation about their pasts, revealing very little.
 Rhime detects footsteps- two bandits have snuck up to ambush them!
 After a brutal fight, Rhime falls unconscious defending Lis, who almost falls in battle himself.
 Orriel, Lis' older sister who moonlights as Captain Goldna of the Revelry, finds the brawl and breaks up the fight, laying out her subordinate bandits who attacked her brother and Rhime.
 After saving them, Lis and Orriel catch up, as it has been many years since they last saw each other.

 Orriel invites Lis to join her on a smuggling expedition on her ship the Locust to nearby Palma Flora, stopping to pick up the cargo en route.
 Rhime asks to tag along, as the world beyond the Pallid Grove is new to her, and she's taken a liking to Lis.
 She leaves her horse, Linta, on the shores.